Welcome to South Africa23rd September 2017 by Michele Auborn

 P.O.Box 22082, Fish Hoek, 2974, South Africa.

 We hope you enjoy visiting our South African Branch – in its virtual format.
+Our featured card is by Taddy & Co, one of the most famous and collectable issuers.
+This set is “Boer Leaders”, issued in 1901.

 May we also direct you to an article on the military history of South Africa, as viewed on cigarette cards.
 Written by Dr C Mazansky, and complete with illustrations, this appeared in the Military History Journal of December 1989, but now available online at: